A look back in Augusta's past.

 The local Kiwanis Club sponsored a bike inspection and races at Garvin Park.

-Page 2 of 2 - The senior high football team held their annual T-shirt scrimmage.
+The senior high football team held their annual T-shirt scrimmage.

 30 YEARS AGO